Hamilton-Jacobi theory for nonholonomic and forced hybrid mechanical systems: Introduction

-The aim of this paper is to go ahead with this program and develop the geometric description of the Hamilton--Jacobi theory for hybrid dynamical systems.
-In particular, nonholonomic and forced hybrid systems.
-Hybrid systems are dynamical systems with continuous-time and discrete-time components in their dynamics.
-This class of dynamical systems is capable of modeling several physical systems, such as multiple UAV (unmanned aerial vehicles) systems \cite{Lee2013} and legged robots \cite{Westervelt2018}, among many others \cite{Goebel2012}, \cite{goodman2019existence}, \cite{vanderSchaft2000}.
+The aim of this paper is to go ahead with this program and develop the geometric description of the Hamilton--Jacobi theory for nonholonomic and forced {mechanical systems with impacts, modeled as} hybrid dynamical systems. {A Hamilton--Jacobi for hybrid Hamiltonian systems has been studied by Clark \cite{Clark2020}, whose approach we have extended to forced and nonholonomic hybrid systems.} Hybrid systems are dynamical systems with continuous-time and discrete-time components in their dynamics.
+This class of dynamical systems is capable of modeling several physical systems, such as multiple UAV (unmanned aerial vehicles) systems \cite{Lee2013} and legged robots \cite{Westervelt2018}, among many others \cite{Goebel2012, goodman2019existence, vanderSchaft2000}.
 Simple hybrid systems are a class of hybrid systems introduced in \cite{Johnson1994}, denoted as such because of their simple structure.
-A simple hybrid system is characterized by a tuple $\mathscr{H}=(\mathcal{X}, z, S, \Delta)$, where $\mathcal{X}$ is a smooth manifold, $z$ is a smooth vector field on $\mathcal{X}$, $S$ is an embedded submanifold of $\mathcal{X}$ with co-dimension $1$, and $\Delta:S\to \mathcal{X}$ is a smooth embedding.
-This type of hybrid system has been mainly employed for the understanding of locomotion gaits in bipeds and insects \cite{colombo2020symmetries}, \cite{Holmes2006}, \cite{Westervelt2018}.
-In the situation where the vector field $X$ is associated with a mechanical system (Lagrangian or Hamiltonian), alternative approaches for mechanical systems with nonholonomic and unilateral constraints have been considered in \cite{Clark2019}, \cite{Colombo2014}, \cite{Cortes2001}, \cite{Cortes2006}, \cite{Ibort2001}, \cite{Ibort1997}.
+A simple hybrid system is characterized by a tuple $\hybrid=(\mathcal{X}, S, z, \Delta)$, where $\mathcal{X}$ is a smooth manifold, $z$ is a smooth vector field on $\mathcal{X}$, $S$ is an embedded submanifold of $\mathcal{X}$ with co-dimension $1$, and $\Delta:S\to \mathcal{X}$ is a smooth embedding.
+This type of hybrid system has been mainly employed for the understanding of locomotion gaits in bipeds and insects \cite{colombo2020symmetries, Holmes2006, Westervelt2018}, and are of great interest within the optimal control community \cite{Clark2019,Clark2021,Clark2021a,Clark2023,Goebel2012,vanderSchaft2000}. {Moreover, if $\mathcal{X}$ is the tangent (resp.~cotangent) bundle of a manifold and $\Delta$ does not change the base point then the hybrid system can be used to model a mechanical system with impacts.
+In that case, $\Delta$ represents the instantaneous changes of velocity (resp.~momentum) that occur at the impacts.
+It is worth mentioning that one could consider more general hybrid systems, for instance, systems for which the Hamiltonian function or the symplectic structure are modified at certain instants.
+Nevertheless, such generalizations will not be necessary in order to model mechanical systems with impacts.}